 Looking to put a healthy spin on deep-fried chicken?
-This oven fried chicken thighs recipe provides the crispiest breading while keeping the meat inside tender and juicy.
+This oven fried chicken recipe provides the crispiest breading while keeping the meat inside tender and juicy.

 Baking chicken is one of my favorite ways to cook this protein, as it never fails me.
 But I crave a deep-fried breaded chicken every once in a while (hello, KFC).